Ameerega shihuemoy: Habitat and ecology

-Tadpoles and metamorphs of this species have been found living alongside tadpoles and metamorphs of Ameerega macero also known as the Manú poison frog.
+Tadpoles and metamorphs of this species have been found living alongside the tadpoles and metamorphs of Ameerega macero also known as the Manú poison frog.
 Both species tadpoles are found in streams with shallow, slow moving, clear water with a sediment of sand and dead leaves.
 As adults this species is known to coexist in the same habitats as several other Ameerega species.
 At the Manú Learning Centre it is known to share habitat with Ameerega macero, and Ameerega hahneli.
 It likely also occurs alongside Ameerega trivittata, and Ameerega simulans in parts of its range.

 The frog is reported to have a distinct call from the other Ameerega species found in the area.
 This species mating call can be characterized as a series of chirp-like, pulsed notes.
 These notes are repeated at a rate of around 0.8–1.0 notes per second, and the duration of individual notes can range from around 84–109 ms, spaced around 969–1,196 ms apart, typically with around eight pulses per note.
 Their dominant call frequency ranges from around 4,478.9–4,909.6 Hz.
 Calling typically occurs most prominently during the early morning between 5:00-9:00 AM and late afternoon and dusk between 4:00-6:00 PM.

 Additionally a second call has been reported in A. shihuemoy which consists of three notes in quick succession (within around 174.9 ms of each other), repeated once every 4–5 seconds.
 Each of the three notes in the second call have different durations; the first note (~87.2 ms) is usually longer than the second note (~69.4 ms) and the third note (~72.8 ms).
 The secondary call seems to function as some form of territorial call to challenge or deter other individual frogs.
 Call ecology has been reported from three individual frogs at the Manu Learning Centre.